c0c0n3/source-watcher/docs/osm-pkgs.md

 #### Processing a package tree
 So if there's an OSM package tree directory (`osm-pkgs`), OSM Ops will create or update any OSM packages found in there.
-(OSM Ops does nothing if there's no `osm-pkgs` directory or it has no sub-directories.)
+To figure out whether to create or update a package, OSM Ops queries the NBI upfront to see what packages are there already.
+If a package source is in `osm-pkgs` but not in OSM, then OSM Ops creates the package in OSM from the `osm-pkgs` source, otherwise it's an update.
+OSM Ops will skip processing packages if there's no `osm-pkgs` directory or it has no sub-directories.

 OSM Ops blindly assumes that any sub-directory `p` of the OSM package tree root contains the source files of an OSM package.
-It reads `p`'s contents to create a gzipped tar archive in the OSM format (including creating the `checksums.txt` file) and then streams it to OSM NBI to create or update the package in OSM.
-(If the package doesn't exist, it'll be created, otherwise it gets updated.)
+If `p` has to be created, OSM Ops reads `p`'s contents to make a gzipped tar archive in the OSM format (including assembling the `checksums.txt` file) and then streams it to OSM NBI to create the package in OSM.
+On the other hand, if `p` is to be updated, OSM Ops tries locating the YAML file containing `p`'s VNFD or NSD definition, then uploads that YAML to OSM.

+**NOTE.
+Package update.**
+It's kinda weird the way it works, but most likely I'm missing something.
+In fact, our [initial implementation][pr.1] actually uploaded a tarball to OSM not only for create operations but also for updates.
+As it turns out, OSM client does something different when it comes to updating a package.
+It tries finding a YAML file in the package dir, blindly assumes it's a VNFD or NSD and PUTs it in OSM.
+What if there are other files in the package?
+Well, I've got no idea why OSM client does that, but I've changed our update implementation to be in line with OSM client's.
+Have a look at OSM client's [VNFD][osm-client.vnfd] and [NSD][osm-client.nsd] update implementation.

 ### How it could work